BiancaSeleveschi/shopping-website-app/README.md

 The app also prioritizes efficient browsing and searching.
 Users can explore a wide range of products, filter them based on different criteria, and access detailed information about each item.
 This empowers users to find the desired products quickly and make well-informed purchasing decisions.

-Furthermore, the app provides a smooth and secure checkout process.
-Users can make online purchases, select preferred payment methods, and add multiple addresses for shipping flexibility.
-Additionally, the app supports easy returns, ensuring a hassle-free experience if users need to exchange or refund their purchases.

 Demo: https://shopping-app-meduzza.netlify.app/
 ## Project setup